 Hetch Hetchy has been destroyed by San Francisco

 to produce power that is mostly sold to make money for the city.
-The water
+More water

-storage is primarily lower in the Tuolumne basin at Don Pedro.
+storage is available lower in the Tuolumne basin at Don Pedro.

 |